Newsletter Subscribe

 The tomato paste will create a rich, smooth sauce that complements the sausages’ flavours.
 Once the pasta is cooked, drain and reserve about 1/2 cup of pasta water.
 Add the pasta to the sauce and mix well.

 The sausage pasta is now ready to serve and enjoy with your loved ones.
-You can add some grated Parmesan cheese or Grana Padano on top of the pasta for more flavour.
+Garnish with Parmesan cheese or Grana Padano for more flavour.
+If you’re a fan of spicy dishes and want a little extra heat, feel free to sprinkle on some jalapeño chilies for garnish.

 Sausage pasta pairs well with Garlic bread or a delicious salad.
 Consider a Red pepper and Rocket salad with a tangy Italian salad dressing or a Balsamic tomato salad.
 Sautéed broccoli or Green beans would also complement the flavours of the spicy sausage pasta.

 To store the sausage pasta, allow it to cool to room temperature, then place it in an airtight container.
 Sausage pasta can be stored in the fridge for three to five days.
-If you want to store it for a more extended period of time, consider freezing it for up to two to three months.
+If you want to store it for a more extended period of time, consider freezing it for up to 2 to 3 months.